Coen-1/RecSys2025Group13/recbole_baselines/README.md

 For FDSA run the same jobs from the folder ```configs/FDSA_id_text_configs/```

-The parameters we used are the ones you see in my job scripts and config files.
+The parameters we used are the ones you see in the job scripts and config files.

 ### Baselines MIND
 Run the following slurm files from the ```jobs``` folder: